Effective: 2009

 This functionality is helpful when submitting multiple cases for the same supervised individual and should be used to avoid creating duplicate records in ICOTS.

-How to Submit Compact Activities on these Cases
+How to Submit Compact Activities on These Cases

 Comments